napari/napari/resources/bundle_readme.md

 ## What is `_conda.exe`?

 This executable is a full `conda` installation, condensed in a single file.
 It allows us to handle the installation in a more robust way.
-It also provides way to restore destructive changes without reinstalling anything.
+It also provides a way to restore destructive changes without reinstalling anything.
 Again, consider this an advanced tool only meant for expert debugging.

 ## More information